ineiti/cybernode/backend/README.md

   the `Simulator`.
 - `Node` is the actual definition of what happens in a node.
 This part should later on be replaced by the actual `fledger`-nodes.

+# Next Steps

+## Small

+- remove `online` field from `Node` - they should be added / removed using the `Trusted`
+- Increase / decrease mana with every tick

+## Medium

+- Create frontend

+## Large

+- Serve webpages
+- Use actual nodes

+# Changelog

+2023-12-23
+- Add names to nodes